ember-learn/ember-blog/content/ember-4-0-released.md

 - `sendAction` is removed in favor of calling closure actions like any other callback.
 [Guide here](https://deprecations.emberjs.com/v3.x/#toc_ember-component-send-action).
 - `willTransition` and `didTransition` are removed in favor of router service events.
 [Guide here](https://deprecations.emberjs.com/v3.x/#toc_deprecate-router-events).
 - Computed Property `volatile()` calls are removed in favor of native getters.
 [Guide here](https://deprecations.emberjs.com/v3.x/#toc_computed-property-volatile).
-- `this.$()` and other jQuery APIs are deprecated in favor of native browser equivalents.
+- `this.$()` and other jQuery APIs have been removed in favor of native browser equivalents.
 [Guide here](https://deprecations.emberjs.com/v3.x/#toc_jquery-apis).
-An optional feature which restored this and other jQuery-specific features is also removed.
+An optional feature which restored jQuery-specific features is also removed.
 [Guide here](https://deprecations.emberjs.com/v3.x/#toc_optional-feature-jquery-integration).
 - `{{partial}}` is removed in favor of template-only components.
 [Guide here](https://deprecations.emberjs.com/v3.x/#toc_ember-partial).
 - Using the built-in global resolver (`App.FooController` anyone?) is deprecated in favor of using [ember-resolver](https://github.com/ember-cli/ember-resolver), already the default for Ember CLI generated apps.
 [Guide here](https://deprecations.emberjs.com/v3.x/#toc_ember-deprecate-globals-resolver).
 - Ambiguous references to a component's properties are removed.
 You must now write `{{this.someProp}}`.
 [Guide here](https://deprecations.emberjs.com/v3.x/#toc_this-property-fallback).